fenago/deep-learning-time-series-forecasting/chapter_13/Lab11.md

 - seasonalorder: A tuple of P,D,Q, andmparameters for the modeling the seasonality

-- trend: A parameter for controlling a model of the deterministic trend as one of‘n’,‘c’, ‘t’, and‘ct’for no trend, constant, linear, and constant with linear trend, respectively.
+- trend: A parameter for controlling a model of the deterministic trend as one of 'n' , 'c' , 't' , and  'ct' for no trend, constant, linear, and constant with linear trend, respectively.

-If you know enough about your problem to specify one or more of these parameters, then

-you should specify them.
+If you know enough about your problem to specify one or more of these parameters, then you should specify them.
 If not, you can try grid searching these parameters.
-We can start-off

-by defining a function that will fit a model with a given configuration and make a one-step forecast.
+We can start-off by defining a function that will fit a model with a given configuration and make a one-step forecast.
 Thesarimaforecast()below implements this behavior.
 The function takes an array or list of contiguous prior observations and a list of configuration